Tracking

 Usage

-When inside a workload you will get all tracking information since the last time this system ran.
+When inside a workload you will get information about operations that happened since the last time the current system ran.

 Outside workloads you'll get information since the last call to clear_*.